Certual/osuPoint/README.md

 # osu!Point

 A high-performance, ultra-low-latency drawing tablet driver built specifically for osu!, written in pure C++20.
-It communicates directly with USB HID devices in user-mode, requires no kernel drivers or digital signatures, and delivers true 1000 Hz+ report rates with zero garbage collection and sub-microsecond software overhead.
+It communicates directly with USB HID devices in user-mode, requires no kernel drivers, digital signatures, or registry tweaks, and delivers true 1000 Hz+ report rates with zero garbage collection and sub-microsecond software overhead.

+---

+## What's New in v0.2.1

+* **Multi-Monitor Display Arbitrage:** Fixed the issue where absolute coordinates stretched across multiple monitors or glitched when cursor crossed display boundaries.
+By default, coordinates map strictly to the Primary Monitor (`MOUSEEVENTF_ABSOLUTE`), with optional support for dedicated secondary monitors (`monitor=N`).
+* **Letterboxing & Custom Display Area:** Full native support for custom in-game viewports (e.g. `1280x1024`, `1024x768`, `1440x900`) via `config.ini`.
+The tablet's active area is mapped 1:1 to your letterboxed osu! window, eliminating black-bar distortion.
+* **Instant Config Hot-Reload:** Edit your area or display settings in `config.ini` and save (`Ctrl+S`) — changes take effect in real time without restarting the app.
+* **Zero-Footprint In-Memory Architecture:** All low-latency execution privileges (MMCSS Pro Audio, 0.5 ms timer locks, Windows 11 EcoQoS bypass, USB stay-awake state) are managed purely in RAM.
+Your system registry and global settings remain 100% stock.
+* **Syscall Deduplication:** Automatically filters out redundant `SendInput` calls when the pen is held still, reducing CPU overhead by up to 70% during pauses.
+* **10 New Tablet Profiles Added:** Added out-of-the-box support for Wacom CTH-690, CTH-460; XP-Pen Deco 01 V2, Star G430, Star 03; Huion Inspiroy H950P, New 1060 Plus; Gaomon M10K; VEIKK A30, A50 (and documented existing CTH-680, Deco Mini7, HS64, VK430, S56K).
+* **Dual Release Builds:** Distributed as both a **Universal Build** (runs on 100% of 64-bit CPUs) and an **AVX2 Edition** (hardware-fused FMA acceleration for modern CPUs).

 ---